mario-git/oviramcs/README.md

 # Oviramcs

-This repo is to save my Emacs configuration, currently a Spacemacs one.
+This repo is to save my Emacs configuration, currently a Spacemacs/hybrid one.

 In the other (non default) branch there is a more basic one.